codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 -   <folder-name>-cloc.json
 -   <folder-name>-cloc.csv

-# Calculate the "code-handling" of repos
+# Calculate the "code-tunover" of repos

-It is possible to calculate the "code-handling" of repos contained in a folder.
+It is possible to calculate the "code-tunover" of repos contained in a folder.

 "code-handlig" between two subsequent commits is the number of lines changed, added and removed between the 2 commits.

 The "code-hanlding" calculated on a repo is the sum of all lines added, removed or changed between all pairs of subsequent commits between the start date and the end date.

-To calculate the "code-handling" run the command
+To calculate the "code-tunover" run the command

 `node ./dist/lib/command.js cloc-diff-repos --folderPath <path to folder> --outdir <outdir> --languages <languages...> --form <fromDate> --to <toDate> --concurrency <numOfConcurrentCalculations> --excludeRepoPaths <pathsToExclude...>`